rainfireliang/COMM6320_IntroductionR/README.md

 ```

 ## 1.5.
 Programming tools
-I will introduce 3 programming tools: if...else expression (which is one of the conditional expressions), for and while loop expressions, and user defined functions.
+I will introduce 3 programming tools: if...else expression (which is one of the conditional expressions), for and while loop expressions, and user-defined functions.

 Task: input a number, if the value is larger than or equal to 100, print "High Value", if the value is less than 100 and larger than or equal to 50, print "Middle Value", if less than 50, print "Low Value".